18-wheeler catches fire on I-12 at Millerville

 BATON ROUGE — The Baton Rouge Fire Department responded to an 18-wheeler fire along I-12 westbound at Millerville Road on Wednesday morning around 5:30.

+Officials say the fire was caused by a mechanical malfunction or failure.

-The incident has caused two right lanes on the interstate to shut down.
-Delays continue to build for miles, reaching past I-12 at Range.
+The incident caused two right lanes on the interstate to shut down and caused heavy delays.

 Trending News